cos@marshall.edu

 To transform lives through scientific excellence, discovery, and education.

-Scientific and technologically trained people are essential to our nation’s health and prosperity in a rapidly expanding global economy.
+Scientific and technologically trained people are essential to our nation’s health and prosperity.
 A degree in science or mathematics from the College of Science equips students with critical thinking and analytical skills opening the door to a diverse array of exciting careers.
-The College of Science offers a variety of undergraduate and graduate majors for those passionate about everything from molecular structures and environmental science to the universe, the protection of society, information, and natural resources, or with a penchant for numbers.
+The College of Science offers a variety of undergraduate and graduate majors for those passionate about everything from molecular structures and environmental science to the universe, the protection of society, information, and natural resources, to data and quantitative analysis.
 Undergraduates, including first-year students, collaborate in research alongside graduate students and professors.

 The college boasts several unique opportunities.
-Our nationally ranked programs in forensics and cyber forensics prepare students to collect, preserve, and examine physical or digital evidence necessary in the investigation of crime.
+Our nationally ranked programs in forensic science and cyber forensics prepare students to collect, preserve, and examine physical or digital evidence necessary in the investigation of crime.
 Cyber Forensics and Security students work closely with the Institute for Cyber Security on real projects aimed at protecting our digital information.
-Forensic Science students apply their skills with real evidence in an accredited DNA laboratory, one of only two such labs found on a college campus.
-The college offers the opportunity to have a double major in both Natural Resource and Recreation Management and Criminal Justice, a perfect pairing for those wishing to become state or national park rangers or wildlife officers.
+Forensic Science students apply their skills to real evidence in an accredited DNA laboratory, one of only two such labs found on a college campus.
+The college offers a double major in both Natural Resources and Recreation Management and Criminal Justice, a perfect pairing for those wishing to become state or national park rangers or wildlife officers.

 Biological Sciences - Dr. Brian Antonsen, Chair

 The Department of Biological Sciences is committed to teaching students about the science of life from the molecular level to entire ecosystems.
-The department offers a diversity of courses in areas such as physiology and anatomy, cell biology, molecular biology and genetics, forensic biology, ecology and organismal biology, and evolutionary biology.
+The department offers a diverse range of courses in areas such as physiology and anatomy, cell biology, molecular biology and genetics, forensic biology, ecology and organismal biology, and evolutionary biology.
 Students are actively engaged in research with faculty mentors, often publishing and presenting their work at national meetings.
-Biology degrees have been designed to prepare students to obtain workforce positions in the life sciences; or, for those who seek further training, to enter either graduate school to pursue a Master’s or PhD or professional health care programs for degrees such as MD, DO, DDS, DMD, DVM, OD, PA, and so forth.

-The Department of Chemistry offers courses with expert faculty complemented by hands-on experiences in a research laboratory.
-Research opportunities for students of Chemistry range from glycation of proteins to determining cannabinoid levels in commercial products; these experiences allow many of our majors the opportunity to be co-authors on publications in highly visible peer-reviewed scientific journals.
-Class sizes and student-to-faculty ratios are small, providing some of the best educational experiences available anywhere.
-An ACS-certified chemistry, chemical sciences, biochemistry, environmental chemistry, or forensic chemistry major provides students with preparation to work in the chemical industry, pursue graduate studies in chemistry, or apply to professional schools in many health-related fields.
+The Department of Chemistry offers courses with expert faculty complemented by hands-on research laboratory experiences.
+Research opportunities for students of Chemistry range from glycation of proteins to determining cannabinoid levels in commercial products.
+These experiences allow students the opportunity to be co-authors on publications in highly visible peer-reviewed scientific journals.
 All majors who conduct research within the Department can expect to attend at least one national chemistry-related scientific conference.
+Class sizes and student-to-faculty ratios are small, providing high-quality educational experiences.
+An ACS-certified chemistry, chemical sciences, biochemistry, environmental chemistry, or forensic chemistry major prepares students to work in the chemical industry, pursue graduate studies in chemistry, or apply to professional schools in many health-related fields.

 Criminal Justice, Criminology, and Forensic Sciences - Dr. Dhruba Bora, Chair

-Cyber Forensics and Security undergraduate and graduate programs are particularly innovative, providing students with the skills and knowledge needed to combat cybercrime, train law enforcement in digital evidence recovery, and protect sensitive information.
+The Cyber Forensics and Security undergraduate program provides students with the skills and knowledge needed to combat cybercrime, support law enforcement in digital evidence recovery, and protect sensitive information.

-The Forensic Science program is nationally recognized as the foremost master's program in the field.
-Students in this program have access to state-of-the-art facilities and cutting-edge technologies, and are taught by experts in the field who have extensive experience in forensic analysis.
-The program covers a broad range of topics, including DNA analysis, ballistics, and forensic toxicology, and prepares students for careers in crime labs, law enforcement agencies, and other organizations that require expertise in forensic science.
+The Forensic Science graduate program is nationally recognized as the foremost master's program in the field.
+Students in this program have access to state-of-the-art facilities and are taught by experts with extensive experience in forensic analysis.
+The program covers a broad range of topics, including DNA analysis, ballistics, and forensic toxicology.
+Students graduate prepared for careers in crime labs and law enforcement agencies.

 Mathematics and Physics - Dr. Alfred Akinsete, Chair

-The Department of Mathematics and Physics is home to a vibrant community of scholars who are passionate about exploring the fascinating intersection among mathematics, statistics and physics.
-The department prides itself on its diverse and quality of award-winning faculty who are experts in their fields.
-We offer a wide range of undergraduate and graduate programs, including majors in Mathematics, Statistics, Physics, and Physical and Applied Sciences, as well as advanced degrees in Mathematics, including an Area of Emphasis in Statistics, and Physics.
+The Department of Mathematics and Physics is home to a vibrant community of scholars who are passionate about exploring mathematics, statistics, and physics.
+The department has a diverse, award-winning faculty with expertise across these fields.
+The department offers undergraduate and graduate programs in Mathematics, Statistics, Data Science, Physics, and Physics for Teachers.

 Natural Resources and Earth Sciences - Dr. Mindy Yeager-Armstead, Chair

-The Department of Natural Resources and Earth Sciences integrates scientific theory and application in an active learning environment to facilitate understanding of earth’s history and current conditions and focus on a sustainable future.
-Bringing together geologists, biologists, chemists, and social scientists, we use a hands-on curriculum to investigate real world issues and seek solutions for the challenges of our day.
-In our undergraduate programs in Geology, Natural Resources & Recreation Management, Environmental Science, and Specialty Agriculture students learn by applying knowledge and critical thinking strategies to complex issues surrounding environmental protection, regulation and remediation, natural resource management, and sustainable agriculture.
-Our students are prepared to shape the future through restoration of historic impacts, leading regulatory efforts, becoming resource managers, developing and implementing sustainable food strategies.
+The Department of Natural Resources and Earth Sciences integrates scientific theory and application to facilitate understanding of earth’s history and current conditions, with a focus on a sustainable future.
+The department uses an active, hands-on curriculum that brings together geologists, biologists, chemists, and social scientists to investigate real-world issues and develop solutions to current environmental challenges.
+In our undergraduate and graduate programs in Geology, Natural Resources & Recreation Management, and Environmental Science, students analyze and address complex issues related to environmental protection, regulation and remediation, natural resource management, and geological systems and processes.

 Admission Requirements